 Billings Backyard is a series of workshops designed to teach sustainable living skills to adult participants and is underwritten by a generous grant from the SpringRiver Private Foundation Trust.
 Each workshop includes hands-on demonstrations and concrete steps for incorporating these skills into everyday life.
 Find more Billings Backyard Series workshops

 This workshop will be held simultaneously on Zoom and on site at Billings Farm & Museum.
+The Zoom presentation will be recorded and available to all paid participants.

 About Troy Hall